 I saw a guy on Youtube drill and bolt the brackets directly to the saw feet, which let him use the clip and still access the battery.
 I saw another guy just set his above the clip.
 The clip keeps the saw from sliding down when you roll it around.

 If you get one of these saws I hope you enjoy it.
-Thanks for stopping by.
+Let us know what you think in the comments.
+See ya.